Paradichlorobenzene is a white, solid chemical with a very strong odor. Poisoning can occur if you swallow this chemical.

 Get medical help right away.
 DO NOT make the person throw up unless poison control or a health care provider tells you to.

 If the chemical is on the skin or in the eyes, flush with lots of water for at least 15 minutes.

-If the chemical was swallowed, immediately give the person water or milk, unless instructed otherwise by a health care provider.
-Do NOT give water or milk if the person is unconscious (has a decreased level of alertness).
+If the chemical was swallowed, give the person water or milk right away, unless instructed otherwise by a provider.
+DO NOT give water or milk if the person is unconscious (has a decreased level of alertness).

 Before Calling Emergency

 Have this information ready:

 - Person's age, weight, and condition (for example, is the person awake or alert?)